How to Answer Common Interview Questions

 How to answer: Ana’s advice?
 “If you want to hit a home run with your ‘tell me about yourself’ answer, you have to put the needs of the interviewer first and build your pitch around it.
 The employer’s business needs will always be the top priority on their list, which makes it your top priority, too.”

 So keep your story relevant to the interviewer.
 Mention experience and skills that will directly help you be successful in this exact role.
-Do research before the interview of the company’s values and showcase your personality traits that will make you a good culture fit.
+Do research before the interview on the company’s values and showcase your personality traits that will make you a good cultural fit.

 Sample answers